-- In all configurations, this security function provides two unpredictable and unrelated 8 bits numbers. - In ISSUER and USER configurations, this security function supports the prevention of information leakage. - This security function ensures the generation of unpredictable numbers of 1088 bits, in USER configuration. - This security function can be qualified, according to the TOE claim, with the test metrics required by the NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand).
+- 184 In all configurations, this security function provides two unpredictable and unrelated 8 bits numbers. - 185 In ISSUER and USER configurations, this security function supports the prevention of information leakage. - 186 This security function ensures the generation of unpredictable numbers of 1088 bits, in USER configuration. - 187 This security function can be qualified, with : - the test metrics required by the NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand), - the test metrics required by the BSI-AIS31 standard for a P2 class device.